Shakespeare's writing style

 William Shakespeare's style of writing was borrowed from the conventions of the day and adapted to his needs.

 Overview

 William Shakespeare's first plays were written in the conventional style of the day.
 He wrote them in a stylised language that does not always spring naturally from the needs of the characters or the drama.
 The poetry depends on extended, elaborate metaphors and conceits, and the language is often rhetorical—written for actors to declaim rather than speak.
-For example, the grand speeches in Titus Andronicus, in the view of some critics, often hold up the action, and the verse in The Two Gentlemen of Verona has been described as stilted.
+For example, the grand speeches in Titus Andronicus, in the view of some critics, often hold up the action, while the verse in The Two Gentlemen of Verona has been described as stilted.